mrc4tt/matchzy-fshost/README.md

 - `.restart` Force restarts/resets a match. (**This will stop the match, and stop CSTV recording if CSTV is enabled!**)
 - `.forcepause` Pauses the match as an admin (Players cannot unpause the admin-paused match). (`.fp` for shorter command)
 - `.forceunpause` Force unpauses the match. (`.fup` for shorter command)
-- `.restore <round>` Restores the backup of provided round number.
+- `.restore <round>` Restores the backup of the provided round number.
 - `.knife` Toggles the knife round.
-If disabled, match will directly go from Warmup phase to Live phase.
+If disabled, the match will directly go from the Warmup phase to the Live phase.
 - `.match` Activates match.
 This loads in match mode. (**All 10 players need to ready up, for knife-round**)
 - `.playout` Toggles playout (If playout is enabled, all rounds would be played irrespective of the winner.
 Useful in scrims!)
 - `.readyrequired <number>` Sets the number of ready players required to start the match.
 If set to 0, all connected players will have to ready-up to start the match.
-- `.settings` Displays the current setting, like whether knife is enabled or not, value of readyrequired  players, etc.
+- `.settings` Displays the current setting, like whether the knife is enabled or not, the value of readyrequired  players, etc.
 - `.map <mapname>` Changes the map
 - `.asay <message>` Say as an admin in all chat
 - `.reload_admins` Reloads admins from `pXXX.json`